Why People Keep Going Back To Bali

 The heat.

-Cliffs above the ocean.
+Cliffs overlooking the ocean.

-Monkeys everywhere stealing from tourists.
+Monkeys stealing sunglasses from unsuspecting tourists.

 The Kecak Fire Dance beginning as the sky turned orange.